-Air Conditioner Control
+Typical Air Conditioning Control

-The air conditioning unit creates condensation that drips into the pan at the base of the unit.
+Each air conditioning unit creates condensation that drips into the pan at the base of the unit.
 A hose attached to the pan drains the water to the sump system.
-The sump system is activated whenever the house battery switch is on and must be activated when the air conditioner is operating.
+The sump system is automatic and is activated whenever the house battery is connected.
 It is normal for some water to be in the pan whenever the air conditioner has been used.
-The condensation pan should be checked periodically to make sure it is draining properly.
+The condensation pans should be checked periodically to make sure it is draining properly.

-The drain hoses, condensation pan and sump should be flushed clean if they become restricted by mold or debris.
-If the drain becomes plugged, the condensation pan will overflow into the V-berth storage compartment and could make the cabin floor wet.
+The drain hoses, condensation pans and sump should be flushed clean if they become restricted by mold or debris.
+If the drain becomes plugged, the condensation pan will overflow into the V-berth or aft stateroom storage compartment and could make the cabin floor wet.

 You should always keep the cabin door closed when operating the air conditioner.
-If the cabin door is left open, it could cause the air conditioner unit to run continuously and not cycle enough to defrost the coils on the condenser.
+If the cabin door is left open, it could cause the air conditioner units to run continuously and not cycle enough to defrost the coils on the condenser.
 This could cause the coils to develop enough ice to reduce the unit's ability to cool the boat.

-The intake line for the pump is equipped with a sea strainer that must be checked for debris frequently and cleaned as necessary.
+The intake line for the pump that supplies sea water to cool both units is equipped with a sea strainer that must be checked for debris frequently and cleaned as necessary.
 Refer to the Raw Water System chapter and for information on the air conditioning pump and cleaning the sea strainer.